quicwg/base-drafts/draft-ietf-quic-transport.md

 Failing to report the ECN counts will cause the sender to disable use of ECN for this connection.

-On receiving an IP packet with an ECT(0), ECT(1), or CE codepoint, an ECN-enabled endpoint accesses the ECN field and increases the corresponding ECT(0), ECT(1), or CE count.
+On receiving an IP packet with an ECT(0), ECT(1), or ECN-CE codepoint, an ECN-enabled endpoint accesses the ECN field and increases the corresponding ECT(0), ECT(1), or ECN-CE count.
 These ECN counts are included in subsequent ACK frames; see Sections {{<generating-acks}} and {{<frame-ack}}.

 Each packet number space maintains separate acknowledgment state and separate